 solely accountable for the diagnosis, appropriate treatment, and your client’s outcomes.
 Deciding to

-carry out an activity without an order (RN Scope, p.
-12) requires a greater level of knowledge, skill and judgment than carrying out the same activity under an order from another health professional.
+carry out an activity within autonomous scope of practice requires a greater level of knowledge, skill and judgment than carrying out the same activity with a client-specific order from another health professional.
 The

 Think about the clients in your clinical practice, and consider the conditions you may diagnose and treat.

-Standards for Acting without an Order establish the level of knowledge, skill and judgment required of you when carrying out any activity autonomously.
+The standards for acting within autonomous scope of practice establish the level of knowledge, skill and judgment required of you when carrying out any activity autonomously.

 This includes having the competence to:

 Depending on the activities you are carrying out, there may also be CRNBC limits and conditions in place.
-For example, nurses who administer oxytocin to treat a hemorrhaging post-partum client must possess the competencies established by Perinatal Services BC and follow their decision support tool.
+For example, nurses who administer oxytocin to treat a post-partum client who is hemorrhaging must possess the competencies established by Perinatal Services BC and follow their decision support tool.
 You’ll find the limits and conditions for each activity in

-Section 6 (p.
-15) of the Scope of Practice for RNs document.
+Section 6 of the Scope of Practice for RNs.

 Other standards that provide direction when diagnosing and treating conditions include:

 Employer policies may also limit registered nurses’ scope of practice.
-Before carrying out an activity without an order, you’ll need to make sure it is within any restrictions set by your employer.
+Before carrying out an activity within autonomous scope of practice (without an order), you’ll need to make sure it is within any restrictions set by your employer.
 Your employer may use decision support tools (DSTs) to outline expectations and support evidence informed nursing practice when diagnosing and treating conditions.
 These DSTs may be called:

-Be aware that when you carry out any activity without an order, even when following a DST, you are solely accountable.
+Be aware that when you carry out any activity within autonomous scope of practice (without an order), even when following a DST, you are solely accountable for your decisions and actions.

 If there are no existing organizational policies to support practice, check with your clinical resource or practice leaders.